LamaMQ/protocol/PROTOCOL.md

 ------|--------------
-auth_method | Version of the auth method (always 0 currently). identity_name | The name of the client identity_key | Optional buffer containing a key for identifily uniquely a client
+auth_method | Version of the auth method (always 0 currently). identity_name | The name of the client identity_key | Optional buffer containing a key for identify uniquely a client

 ## Supported protocol version
 Server answer (if success) with the protocol version supported